Take at look at the sections below for ideas on ways to positively affirm your identity.

 Free2B has a TryB4UBuy scheme so our members can try on binders (with their parent’s support if under 18) to find the right size before buying one.

-Click here to see the GIDS NHS guidance
+Click here to see guidance from Patient.info site

 *Use talc to avoid skin chafing